fabianingram/Social-Network-API/README.md

 * [License](#license)

 ## Installation
-Once the GitHub repo is cloned to your local files, in the command line you will install the Node.js packages of Express and Mongoose.
-MongoDB should already be downloading and running on your operating system. .gitignore the node packages
+After the GitHub repo is cloned to your local files, in the command line install the Node.js packages of Express and Mongoose.
+MongoDB will already be downloading and running on your operating system. .gitignore the node packages!!

 ## Usage
-To start the server in your command line when you are in the root directory, type "node server" or "node server.js".
-Then open Insomnia Core and test the routes with the Local Host url and appropriate endpoints.
+Start the server in your command line when  in the root directory, type of either "node server" or "node server.js".
+Then open Insomnia Core & test the routes with  Local Host url and appropriate Endpoints.

 ![picture](<img width="468" alt="i need this" src="https://user-images.githubusercontent.com/68198938/101306935-71c93080-3803-11eb-96e4-fe79bffd6aa7.png">
 ### Demo Video